farinc/twilightgear/fiery_textures/fiery textures todo.md

 - [x] sword
 - [x] trident

-* Note that Silent gear doesn't seem to actually apply any overlay color, so a texture isn't required (I think...)
+* Note that Silent gear doesn't seem to actually apply any overlay color for coatings, so a texture isn't required (I think...)

 ## Armor Model